Virginia has a bachelor's degree in Spanish and English literature.

 All of which begs the question: how long is enough to become a real part of the nation?
 Two generations?
 Three generations?
 Ten generations?
 All the way to the Norman conquest, or maybe even further, to Celtic cultures?
 If so, how many people in Britain could claim rights to national membership?
 If someone were to dig deep enough into Britain’s history would there remain even one descendant of a true Brit?
 Isn’t it rather that today’s stock of British genes is the result of years of conquests and big migrations?

-Identity is seen by nationalists as being allotted to people once and for all on the basis of descent and perceived cultural allegiances, instead of being a complex interplay of individual, social and historical circumstances.
-But many immigrants and their children cannot be so easily sorted out to different cultural bags; their unique situation allows them to cross national and cultural borders with sometimes unexpected results.
+Identity is seen by nationalists as being allotted to people once and for all on the basis of descent and perceived cultural allegiances instead of being a complex interplay of individual, social and historical circumstances.
+But many immigrants and their children cannot be so easily sorted out into different cultural bags; their unique situation allows them to cross-national and cultural borders with sometimes unexpected results.
 At any rate, national culture, although being represented by nationalists as stable and permanent, isn’t in fact immune from historical, cultural and political forces.

 Nationalism in a Colonial Context

 Nationalism in a colonial context is a different phenomenon with its own peculiarities.
 As Juan R. I. Cole and Deniz Kandiyoti noted, in colonized countries, nationalism tended to emerge from the model of agrarian capitalism; large-scale crop production, mainly for export.
 A landed elite that supervised the peasantry harnessed them to the national enterprise in order to drive out the colonizer and regain control over production.